 - Training & roll out plan

-Be sure to include key subject matter expert (SME) representation, particularly during the design and testing stages.
+As discussed in point 5, you will probably have a contract team to manage the project and do a lot of the heavy lifting.
+However, sure to include key subject matter expert (SME) representation in the project team.
+This is particularly during the design and testing stages.
 These resources can complement the core project team, to add further context around the organisation.

-In the case of a global programme, ensure that relevant country representation is included.
-This is important to ensure ultimate acceptance of the end solution but will also assist with highlighting local challenges and legal considerations early on.
+In the case of a global project, ensure that relevant country representation is included.
+This is important to ensure acceptance of the end solution but will also assist with highlighting local challenges and legal considerations early on.

 This is one of the most critical success factors but is often not given the attention it deserves.
 You can have the best system in the world, but effective communication and training can be the difference between success or failure.